Universal vs. Term Life Insurance: What's Better for Canadians?

 The death benefit for universal life policies are only given if the policy’s cash value remains above zero.
 But term life insurance guarantees a death benefit if you pass away during the policy term.

-The death benefit for a universal life policy is paid out to your loved ones whenever you pass away.
+The death benefit for a universal life policy is paid out to your beneficiary whenever you pass away.

 For term life insurance, however, if you outlive your policy, there’s no death benefit.
 For example: